A CHRONOLOGICAL HISTORY OF

 ”WE NEED STUFF AND WE DON'T HAVE ANY MONEY...
 WHAT DO WE DO?”

-One of the early business decisions that the group made was to set up a toll-free 800-phone number for people to call so it would not cost them money to book the band.
+One of the early business decisions that the group made was to set up a toll-free 800 phone number for people to call so it would not cost them money to book the band.
 Soon after, came the decision to obtain Shell fleet gas cards so that it did not cost the guys their own money to get to shows.
 Any additional show fee money was invested back into the future of the group by purchasing wireless microphones, speakers, mixing boards, mic stands, other miscellaneous sound equipment, promotional items, and a company vehicle to carry the group's equipment.
-This was a slow build, but the group was making strides advancing their name and their show.
+This was a slow build, but the group was making strides in advancing their name and their show.
 It was three full years of shows before the guys ever individually took money from performances.
-All money that had been being earned was then re-invested in the equipment and performance/promotional items that were necessary for growth.
+All money that had been earned was then re-invested in the equipment and performance/promotional items that were necessary for growth.
 This commitment cannot be overlooked by bands that are trying to get off the ground.
 3MT made the decision that all money should be invested in the future of the group and by doing this, they grew the group to where they looked and sounded like a full-time band, and soon after things began to help them confirm that decision.

 A HUGE SPARTAN HELP: